 Anxious Attachment: Definition, Causes, and Signs

-Here, we will answer some fundamental questions about this type of attachment, such as:
+This guide addresses fundamental questions about anxious attachment, such as:

-• How does an attachment type form in a person’s early childhood?
+• How does attachment style form in early childhood?

-• What are main risk factors that could lead to the development of insecure attachment in children?
+• What are the main risk factors for insecure attachment in children?

-• How does this type of attachment style manifest in a relationship?
+• How does anxious attachment manifest in relationships?

 Attachment Theory Briefly Explained

-The types of insecure attachment styles in adults include the following:
+The types of insecure attachment styles in adults include:

 In the previous paragraph, we talked about parental behaviors that might cause a child to develop this type of attachment style.
 Some other experiences that may cause an anxious style of attachment include the following: early, sudden, and especially long-term separation from a parent; neglect and/or mistreatment; physical and/or sexual abuse.